cereblanco/todayilearned/notes/aws/aws-s3.md

 #### 3. Using SDKs

-- If we want to use S3 in our *application*, we can use *SDK*s.
+- If we want to use S3 in our *application/software*, we can use *SDK*s.
 Best option for *automating* pre-processing/post-processing of the objects in S3.
 Operative word is *automate*.

   - python -> [boto3](https://github.com/boto/boto3)
   - javascript -> [aws-sdk-js](https://github.com/aws/aws-sdk-js)